Drassil/git-wiki-theme/docs/broadcast_text.md

 #### WDBVerified

-This field is used by the TrinityDB Team to determine whether a template has been verified from WDB files (ADB files for this one).
+This field was used to determine whether a template has been verified from WDB files (ADB files for this one).

 If value is 0 then it has not been parsed yet.